VDA5050/VDA5050/VDA5050_EN_V1.md

 - Enabling the integration of vehicles with different degrees of autonomy
 - Enable decision, e.g. with regard to the selection of routes or the behaviour at intersections

-Vehicles should transfer their status immediately at a regular interval or when their status changes.
+Vehicles should transfer their status at a regular interval or when their status changes.

 Communication is done over wireless networks, taking into account the effects of connection failures and loss of messages.

 The message log is Message Queuing Telemetry Transport (MQTT), which is to be used in conjunction with a JSON structure.
-MQTT 3.1.1 is defined as the version to be used.
+MQTT 3.1.1 was tested during the development of this protocol and is the minimum required version for compatibility.
-Use of MQTT 5 is possible once this is redistributed and tested.
+Use of MQTT 5 is possible but not recommended.
 MQTT allows the distribution of messages to subchannels, which are called "topics" in English.
 Participants in the MQTT network subscribe to these topics and receive information that concerns or interests them.